Skip to main content

 Stacey Rosenberg

-Dr. Stacey L. Rosenberg joined Southern New Hampshire University in 2014 as an adjunct graduate faculty member.
+Dr. Stacey L. Rosenberg joined Southern New Hampshire University in 2014 and currently serves as associate chief nursing administrator.
 Her focus is on emerging credentials and flexible learning models to meet the needs of today’s learners.

 For over 20 years, Rosenberg has taught at several education levels and is experienced in curriculum development and accreditation.
 She is a board-certified Adult Health Clinical Nurse Specialist and a Certified Nurse Educator.
 She has experience in acute and skilled care, and employee, community and public health.